cnoe-io/idpbuilder/examples/terraform-integrations/README.md

   --package-dir examples/terraform-integrations
 ```

 As you see above, this add-on to `idpbuilder` has a dependency to the [reference implementation](../ref-implementation/).
-Thos command primarily does the following:
+This command primarily does the following:

 1. Installs `fluxcd` source respository controller as an `argo` application.
 2. Installs `tofu-controller` for managing the lifecycle of terraform deployments from your Kubernetes cluster for operations such as create, delete and update.